 The Plan envisions the highest densities and activities along the Urban Main Street (Macleod Trail S), the Major Activity Centre (area around Anderson LRT Station) and in Transit Station Areas.
 Macleod Trail S will continue to function as a vehicle thoroughfare while also creating opportunities for a more active public realm with a range of uses, strategic placemaking initiatives, enhanced connections to adjacent communities and safety improvements.
+Development along Macleod Trail S will be predominantly up to 12 storeys with opportunities for higher building scales at gateway sites at Macleod Trail S and Glenmore Trail S and Transit Station Areas adjacent to this Urban Main Street, as indicated on Map 4: Building Scale.
 Transit Station Areas, including Heritage LRT Station, Southland LRT Station and Anderson LRT Station as well as the area in the Major Activity Centre, will support the greatest range of uses, highest densities and be integrated with adjacent residential communities.

-The Future Growth Concept is represented on Map X: Urban Form and Map X: Building Scale.
+The Future Growth Concept is represented on Map 3: Urban Form and Map 4: Building Scale.
 Together, these two maps indicate where different types of growth and activity would be focused in the plan area and define the general functions in different parts of the Heritage Communities.
-The draft maps will be created based on feedback from stakeholders, including the public, in phase 2 of engagement.
-The maps will use the urban form categories and scale modifiers set out in the Guide for Local Area Planning.
+The maps use the urban form categories and scale modifiers set out in the Guide for Local Area Planning.
+The specific urban form categories and scale modifiers for locations are described in relation to the overall vision in the policy sections that address the distinct areas of the Heritage Communities.